Custom ROM List

 GlassROM

 LineageOS with various additional security patches & signature spoofing to top them all off.
-No longer maintained, as developer doubles down on being a GrapheneOS contributor.
+No longer maintained, as the developer doubles down on being a GrapheneOS contributor.

 Ground Zero Open Source Project